drhsqlite/fossil-mirror/www/env-opts.md

 `HOMEPATH` (Windows, used together), and `HOME` is used as the location of the `~/.fossil` file.

+`FOSSIL_USE_SEE_TEXTKEY`: If set, treat the encryption key string for SEE as text to be hashed into the actaul encryption key.
+This has no effect if Fossil was not compiled with SEE support enabled.

 `FOSSIL_USER`: Name of the default user account if the checkout, local or global `default-user` setting is not present.
 The first environment variable found in the environment from the list `FOSSIL_USER`, `USER`,